-These unique enrichment experiences include:
+Unique enrichment experiences include:

-An American History Study Tour course in winter term of freshman year, during which Fellows visit pre-revolutionary war historical sites along the Eastern seaboard, such as Boston and Philadelphia.
+An American History Study Tour course in winter term of the first year, during which Fellows visit pre-revolutionary war historical sites along the Eastern seaboard, such as Boston and Philadelphia.
 As a result of this experience, they listen to historical interpretation and learn to critically assess the values and motivation of the interpreter.

-A semester abroad during the spring of sophomore year, during which Fellows live and study in London, Costa Rica or an appropriate country if majoring in a foreign language.
+A semester abroad during the spring of sophomore year, during which Fellows live and study in England, Costa Rica or an appropriate country if majoring in a foreign language.
 They intern at an education related agency and take university courses taught by Elon and native faculty.
 They return more globally aware and cognizant of their role as an engaged citizen in a diverse and changing world.